ksandom/mass/docs/creatingAMacro.md

     # mass --list=ex --chooseFirst=IP,externalIP,internalIP --toString="ssh %IP%" --exec
     ssh: connect to host 192.168.1.10 port 22: Network is unreachable

 As you can see, in my case I'm not connected to a network while I'm writing this.
 But if I had been, I would have had an interactive ssh session to that server.
 Also note that this execution is blocking the execution of the next match.
-So if there are multiple hosts matching our criteria, then the next ssh session would not begin until the current one ends.
+So if there are multiple hosts matching our criteria, then the next ssh session would not begin until the current one ends (which would be fast since this is a fast fail).

 TODO write about spawning stuff.
 In the mean time, take a look at term.macro which shows one way of dealing with this.